mcosovic/JuliaGrid.jl/docs/src/examples/dcStateEstimation.md

 ---

 ## Base Case Analysis
-After obtaining the measurements, the DC state estimation model is created:
+After obtaining the measurements, we create the DC state estimation model:
 ```@example dcStateEstimation
 analysis = dcStateEstimation(monitoring)
 nothing # hide
 ```

-Next, the model is solved to determine the WLS estimator for bus voltage angles, and the results are used to compute power values:
+Next, we solve the model to determine the WLS estimator for bus voltage angles, then use the results to compute power values:
 ```@example dcStateEstimation
 stateEstimation!(analysis; power = true, verbose = 1)
 nothing # hide
 ```

-This allows users to observe the estimated bus voltages along with the corresponding power values:
+We can then inspect the estimated bus voltage angles and corresponding power values:
 ```@example dcStateEstimation
 printBusData(analysis)
 nothing # hide
 ```

-Additionally, data related to measurement monitorings can be examined:
+We can also inspect the measurement results:
 ```@example dcStateEstimation
 printWattmeterData(analysis)
 nothing # hide